 Over the years, I have found light, the ever changing landscape and the elements that make it up eternally inspiring.
 I'm currently working on different ways of exploring these elements both outdoors and in the studio.

 Perhaps, because of my legacy in film (I don't feel that an image is complete unless it is a finished print) I focus my output on prints and books.
 Every screen gives a different rendition and only a finished print or book ensures that the image appears as I visualised it when I made it.

 In the early 2000's I had the privilege of teaching film based photography to classes adults, over a 2 year period which made me look closely at the things that I'd done automatically over the last 30 years.
-I’m currently fulfilling my lifelong ambition, running a photography business focussing on art and commercial photography, coaching and training, whilst studying for a degree in Photography from the University of Kent.
+I’m currently fulfilling my lifelong ambition, focussing on art photography, coaching and training, whilst studying for a degree in Photography from the University of Kent.

-During the 1990's I learnt a great deal from Fay Godwin and John Blakemore, who helped me to develop what style I have and to make images that please me rather than always trying to please other people (if you like my images that is great by the way).
+During the 1990's I learnt a great deal from Fay Godwin and John Blakemore, who helped me to develop the style I have and to make images that please me rather than always trying to please other people (if you like my images that is great by the way).
 I also love the work of Paul Strand, Harry Callahan and Jane Bown.

 Over the last three years I've gained a great deal from the teaching, mentoring and friendship of Seamus Ryan who has taught me different ways of seeing and interpreting the world (his images of flowers are awesome).